RoboCup-SSL/ssl-status-board-server/README.md

 ## Proxy

 If the server is not running in the same network as the referee, the proxy can be used: Enable the proxy in the server via `server-config.yaml` and run it in the local network.
-Run the proxy on the remote server: `ssl-status-board-proxy`.
+Run the proxy on the remote server.
 The local server will connect to the proxy and the proxy receives client connections and passes data from server to client.

+You can setup a systemd service to automatically start an instance for each field you want to handle.
+Example configuration files are provided in `./systemd`.

 ## Configuration